 8. Ape Walk

-When others see you performing this move, they may think you've gone crazy.
+This move may feel a little silly.
 But have no shame!
 This is an excellent locomotion drill (aka the ability to move from one place to another) that forces your brain to focus on a strange movement pattern instead of mindlessly running through a steady-state exercise.

 HOW TO DO IT: Starting in a deep squat, lean forward and place your hands on the floor about one foot to the right.
 Shift your weight into your hands and as lightly as possible, jump your feet over to the right, landing back in a deep squat.
 Repeat for four to five paces to the right, and then repeat the movement to the left.